snowman-repos/book/project_managers/README.md

 By this stage, you've been learning and thinking a lot about this project.
 You know exactly what needs to be done and how your team might be able do it.

+Step 1: Develop the project goals and deliverables Defining these elements will drive the decisions you must make for staffing the project and developing the project plan.
+Write them down and validate your definitions with the project owners (whoever justified and initiated the project).

+Step 2: Identify the project team members and their responsibilities Resource needs vary based upon the size, complexity, and nature of the project.
+Include resources from four key groups, as needed, to fully support your project.
+Operations
+Corporate support
+Management
+Technical

+Develop a project team contact list that includes the name, responsibility, department, physical location, phone number, fax number, and e-mail address for each member.
+You’ll want to distribute this to the team.

+Step 3: Develop a project assumptions list
+It’s important for project team members to be aware of major assumptions that apply to the project.
+For example, spell out the assumption that each team member has been selected and made available to the project by their manager to ensure its success.
+That assumption means that their assigned tasks must take priority, and each participant must be committed to the success of the project if they are to participate.

+Step 4: Develop the preliminary project plan
+You can save a lot of time by going ahead and developing the tasks, responsibilities, and timeframes of the project plan.
+Going through this exercise will help you validate whether you have the right resources, identify risks, and determine the appropriate timelines for tasks and milestones.

+Use whatever resources you need to help you create the initial project plan.
+The point here is that when you go into the kickoff meeting, you will already have a plan drafted.
+Doing so will save time and get the project off to a faster start.
+(To develop a project plan, download this project-planning template.)

+Realize that the plan is not carved in stone at this point.
+Actually, it should never be.
+Up until the kickoff meeting, it is a knowledgeable draft.
+Once you have the team assembled and assign clear responsibilities, you should ask team members to validate their task responsibilities and timeframes for reasonability, completeness, and accuracy.
+The plan will become more established at the first project status meeting.

+Step 5: Define key success factors
+Every project team member needs to know what it takes to have a successful project.
+Take the time to define in specific terms each item that will be required for success.
+Validate your list with the project owner(s).

+Step 6: Schedule the project kickoff meeting
+It is important for all project team members to participate in the kickoff meeting.
+Send a communication to each participant with a preferred time and date and include options in case they are unavailable.
+Even if someone is “out of pocket,” he or she can participate by phone.

+Your goal here is to assemble the entire team so they all hear the same message at the start of the project.
+Instruct all participants to look for meeting materials on a specified date and to prepare for the meeting by reviewing them.

 The kickoff meeting covers a high-level outline of the product’s purpose, who is involved in designing and developing the product, how they’ll work together and stay up to date on progress, and what the intended results or success metrics are.
 The kickoff meeting is the equivalent of a grand opening, bringing all key players together in one room to share information and align to a common purpose.
 Take advantage of this one-time opportunity to energize the group, set expectations and set guidelines to complete the project on time and on budget.When speaking with stakeholders prior to the kickoff, break the ice and then dive right into the hard questions.
 What is the one thing that must be done right to make the product worthwhile?
 How would your wildest dreams be exceeded?
 Assure them that certain questions are “off the record” so that you can better draw out their hopes and fears for the product.
 These stakeholder interviews also help to accumulate a list of high-level functional requirements.
 Identify the project’s goals and deliverables.
 Defining these elements will help you decide on resources and a plan for the product.
 Why do stakeholders care, and why are you building this product at this particular time?